platformsh/platformsh-docs/src/configuration/app/source-operations.md

 Once the CLI is installed in your application container and an API token has been configured, you can add a cron task to run your source operations once a day.
 We do not recommend triggering source operations on your `master` production environment, but rather on a dedicated environment which you can use for testing before deployment.

-On the example below, we synchronize the `update-dependencies` environment with its parent before running the `update` source operation:
+The example below synchronizes the `update-dependencies` environment with its parent before running the `update` source operation:

 ```yaml
 crons: